wilb-bit/ML-Recommendation-System/README.md

-# Recommendation system of beers and users.
+# Recommendation system of beers and reviewers.
 Data taken from:
 https://www.kaggle.com/rdoume/beerreviews
 Data split into test, train and val datasets.
 Given that this is a univeristy assignment the test dataset, as shown has no label (review), is used as a holdout set which we predict on and then are graded on.